stayradiated/cjs-rename/README.md

 Commands:

 *                      cjs-rename [from] [to] [source...]

 Options:

 -h, --help     output usage information
 -V, --version  output the version number
 -d, --dry      Do not write changes to disk.
+-s, --search   Search by filename
 ```

 **Parameters:**